Venezuela raises minimum wage again amid economic disaster

 Though the wage hike sounds significant, the country's price of food, goods and medicine is skyrocketing, which has made basic purchases too expensive for many Venezuelans.

 The crisis has driven Venezuelans into the streets to protest, where chaos and violence have ensued.
-Three people were killed in anti-government protests earlier this month.
+As of last Wednesday, at least 28 people have been killed since the unrest erupted, according to Venezuela's attorney general.

 Related: Venezuela says it didn't seize GM plant for state use